dougeby/IntuneDocs/intune-classic/get-started/mobile-device-management-capabilities-in-microsoft-intune.md

 ---
 # required metadata

-title: Enrolled device management capabilities | Microsoft Docs
+title: Enrolled device management capabilities
 description: Read this topic to find out how Intune can help you manage devices that you enroll.
 keywords:
 author: robstackmsft